 - Inconvenient.
 You have to pull out your cook set and stove, set it up, then break it all back down when you’re done.

 Filters & Purifiers

-You'll find pump filters that require quite a bit of effort to pump and can weigh quite a bit.
-Those are best for car-camping situations or maybe for canoers who aren't concerned about space or weight.
+You’ll find pump filters require quite a bit of effort to pump and can be seriously heavy.
+Those are best for car-camping situations or maybe for canoers who aren’t concerned about space or weight.
 At the other end of the spectrum are gravity-fed filters which are slow but require no effort.
 Most backpackers seem to find a middle ground in the form of squeezable water filters where you either squeeze water in a flexible bladder through the filter or suck it through the filter as you drink.

 - Filters protozoan cysts and bacteria; purifiers also filter out viruses

 - Some models are just a couple of ounces and take up very little space